Toma955/AMessages/USER_GUIDE.md

 2. Select a user from the chat list
 3. Type your message in the text box
 4. Press Enter or click Send to send the message
-5. You can also use voice messages and file sharing
+5. You can also use voice messages

 #### Group Chats
 1. Create or join group conversations
 2. Send messages to multiple users at once
 3. Manage group settings and members

-#### File Sharing
-1. Click the attachment icon in the chat
-2. Select files to upload and share
-3. Supported formats: images, documents, audio files

 ### Account Management